 Perini Corp., Kiewit Constr.
 Corp., Jay Cashman, Inc. d/b/a Perino-Kiewit-Cashman Joint Venture v.
 Commonwealth.
 In several related cases and potential litigation, plaintiffs ("PKC") make claims for alleged increased costs arising from differing site conditions, changes and other causes of delay on the Central Artery/Ted Williams Tunnel project.
-Plaintiffs have asserted claims in excess of \$150 million since 1999, although many have been fully resolved and paid.
-Other claims are at various stages of resolution, including claims pending before the Superior Court and the Central Artery Tunnel Project Dispute Review process, which includes a Dispute Review Board ("DRB") and a Project Director's/Chief Engineer's decision.
+Plaintiffs have asserted claims in excess of \$150 million.
+These claims are at various stages of resolution, including claims pending before the Superior Court and the Central Artery Tunnel Project Dispute Review process, which includes a Dispute Review Board ("DRB") and a Project Director's/Chief Engineer's decision.
 The DRB has issued decisions on many of the claims, recommending that PKC be awarded approximately \$78.3 million on claims of approximately \$158 million.
 The majority of those decisions are now the subject of further court proceedings or a decision of the Project's Chief Engineer pursuant to the parties' contracts.